Manufacturing and Mobility · Customer Experience

 What to ask us before signing

-• Ask how we will move time to value, activation rate, onboarding completion, and early churn within the first 30 to 60 days.
+- Ask how we report against time to value, activation rate, onboarding completion, and early churn and how often the reports land on leadership's desk.

 Recommended first project